ezzing/3DLayout-documentation/README.md

         });
     });

-In this example we create a new project and open the 3Dlayout with this project.
+In this example we create a new project and open the 3DLayout with this project.

-The data to create a new project are:
+The attributes to create a new project are:

 -   **title**: The title of the project